 What are the basic requirements of fostering with Badass?

-You must be 23 years or older.
+- Fosters must be 23 years or older.

-You cannot have any children aged 6 or below in your home.
+- You cannot have any children aged 6 or below in your home.

-You cannot have any intact (un-neutered on un-spayed) pets in your home.
+- You cannot have any intact (un-neutered on un-spayed) pets in your home.

-You must be able to transport the dog to adoption events, vet appointments, and occasional meetings with potential adopters (almost always in Brooklyn).
+- You must be able to transport the dog to adoption events, vet appointments, and occasional meetings with potential adopters (almost always in Brooklyn).
 These occur 1-3 times per month on average.

+- Fosters are responsible for the safety of each foster dog that comes into their care, and for the safety of other dogs and people the dog comes into contact with.
 They always keep a flat collar with the Badass ID tag on the dog at all times, in addition to a second collar/harness for walking the dog.

-Our fosters immediately notify us in the event of a missing, injured, or sick dog.
+- Our fosters immediately notify us in the event of a missing, injured, or sick dog.

 What does Badass provide?

-We provide monthly flea/tick and heartworm preventatives for all foster dogs.
+- We provide monthly flea/tick and heartworm preventatives for all foster dogs.

 Are vet visits covered?

-Applying to be a foster through our foster program is applying to provide a temporary home for a dog only while waiting for their forever home.
-We ask that our fosters do their best to commit to fostering for at least 6 months.
+- Applying to be a foster through our foster program is applying to provide a temporary home for a dog only while waiting for their forever home.
+Fosters are the key to our ability to continue to rescue dogs — we ask that our fosters do their best to commit to our program for at least 6 months.

-What is the foster application process like?
+What is the foster application like?

 I already have other pets at home.
 Can I still foster?

-Do not feed your foster dog in the same room as other pets, and don’t leave toys and treats laying around the house.
+- Similarly, ensure you have separate areas for feeding your foster dog and your other pets, and don’t leave toys and treats laying around the house.

 I have children at home.
 Can I still foster?

-Yes (as long as they are aged 7 or older)!
+- Yes (as long as they are aged 7 or older)!
 Since we don’t know the complete background/history of the dogs we rescue, our dogs should never, under any circumstances be left unattended with children, and parents should be cautious and observant when children are eating with the dog in the room.

-Only adults who have attended training are allowed to walk the dog (besides a professional dog walker).
+- Only adults who have attended training are allowed to walk the dog (besides a professional dog walker).

-Also, keep in mind that a child in the house with a dog is at risk of being accidentally knocked over, scratched or nipped etc.
+- Also, keep in mind that a child in the house with a dog is at risk of being accidentally knocked over, scratched or nipped etc.

-If your foster dog gives you any concerns or you feel uncomfortable with the situation between the dog and a child, please let us know immediately.
+- If your foster dog gives you any concerns or you feel uncomfortable with the situation between the dog and a child, please let us know immediately.

 How long will I foster a dog for?

-Each and every foster dog is completely different.
+- Each and every foster dog is different.
 Because these dogs are coming from shelters, rural environments, former homelessness, etc. fosters may have to work through many different things, ranging from separation anxiety, fear of the city, housetraining, etc.

 What about health issues?

-All of our dogs will be fully vetted and spayed/neutered when they arrive (or in a small number of cases, very soon after they arrive).
+- All of our dogs will be fully vetted and spayed/neutered when they arrive (or in a small number of cases, very soon after they arrive).
 If there are any known health issues, you will be notified in advance.
 We will make sure that you are comfortable dealing with any additional issues that the pup may have.

 - We love it when fosters can help us get the word out so that our foster dogs get the promotion that they deserve.
-You can do this by having your dog wear their “Adopt Me” vest when you’re taking them for walks, and posting on social media about them and about Badass.
+You can help by having your dog wear their “Adopt Me” vest when you’re taking them for walks, and posting on social media about them and about Badass.

 READY TO APPLY TO BE A BADASS BROOKLYN FOSTER?